chromium/chromium/docs/security/security-labels.md

 **reward-unpaid** becomes **reward-inprocess** and is later still removed when all is done.
 Of course, **reward-7000** remains forever.
 (We use it to track total payout!)
-5. A Chrome Security TPM with the responsbility of doing merge review regularly checks the security merge review queue based on Type=Vulnerability issues with **Merge fields** updated with **request-MMM* or **review-MMM** entries.
+5. A Chrome Security TPM with the responsibility of doing merge review regularly checks the security merge review queue based on Type=Vulnerability issues with **Merge fields** updated with **request-MMM* or **review-MMM** entries.
 They review this issue and fix, having had enough bake time in Canary and being safe